Sponsored

 Review Quotes

 "I love this book!
 It makes me want to be a child again, or to adopt my children again, or to borrow someone else's child, or to read the poems to my dog and my cats.
 And why stop there?
 I want to read these poems to everyone I meet, because they are full of joy.
 Joy in language, joy in imagination, joy in mixing the "real" and "fantasy" worlds, joy in telling stories.
 It's been a long time since I've felt so much happiness in poem world.
 Even the monster under my bed will love hearing me read them out loud in the dark.
-Maybe then we'll be friends." - Susan M. Schultz is an American poet, critic, and publisher.
+Maybe then we'll be friends."--Susan M. Schultz, poet, critic, and publisher

 About the Author

 Jim Berger received his BA from Columbia University, and a PhD from Univ. of Virginia.
 Jim is a poet, teacher, and literary scholar.
-He taught 3rd grade students; he was a member of the Teachers and Writers Collaborative (New York): teaching poetry writing in elementary schools.
-He was an adjunct professor teaching freshman comp Hostos Community College.
-He was a visiting Asst.
-Prof. of English at George Mason University and Asst.
-Prof, Associate Prof. Full Prof. of English at Hofstra University: Currently he's the Senior Lecturer in American Studies and English at Yale University.
+He taught 3rd grade students; he was a member of the Teachers and Writers Collaborative (New York, ) teaching poetry writing in elementary schools.
+Currently he's the Senior Lecturer in American Studies and English at Yale University.
 He has been awarded the prestigious Taft Postdoctoral Fellowship, and the National Endowment for the Humanities Fellowship.
-Jim has published two academic monographs, four books of poems, and two odd collections of "manifestos".
+Jim has published two academic monographs, four books of poems, and two odd collections of "manifestos."
 Jim edited the book Helen Keller, The Story of My Life published by Random House, He was reviewed in The New Yorker, and the Women's Review of Books.

 Diane Stevenson was born and raised on the Gulf Coast of Mississippi.
 Her mother's family was among the first French settlers here.
-She secured a M.F.A. from Columbia University and was granted a graduate degree without an undergraduate degree.
-Next, she parlayed Columbia's Ph.D. program in American literature and published a small press book, The Beauty Shop Monologues was displayed in the window of City Lights Bookstore.
-She's a Breadloaf Scholar and the Gotham Book Mart nominated it to The Pushcart Prize, and I was listed in an early edition under "Outstanding Writers: Poets."
+She secured an M.F.A. from Columbia University and was granted a graduate degree without an undergraduate degree.
+Next, she parlayed Columbia's Ph.D. program in American literature and published The Beauty Shop Monologues, nominated for a Pushcart Prize.
+She's a Breadloaf Scholar and was listed in an early edition under "Outstanding Writers: Poets."
 She taught at Sarah Lawrence College, Hobart and William Smith, and the University of Southern Mississippi.
-She's published poems and articles in journals; The Nation, Boulevard, Pataphysics, Raritan, The Yale Review, Socialist Review, The Mississippi Review.
+She's published poems and articles in The Nation, Boulevard, Pataphysics, Raritan, The Yale Review, Socialist Review, and The Mississippi Review.
 Her husband was the late great film critic and historian Gilberto Perez.